axenov/SummarizationBaselines/README.md

 # Summarization Baselines

-Implementation of extractive summarization baselines.
+Implementation of summarization baselines.
 For the moment there are:

 - Random: Select n sentences randomly.
 - Lead: Select the n first sentences.